 I read this from this site a LOT.
 This is a list of sites that can be helpful to anyone with a kid with ADHD in their lives.

 This website is amazing!
 It has articles for almost every learning disability you can think of.
-There’s groups you can join for support, webinars and more.
+There are groups you can join for support, webinars and more.